svikashk/docs/guide/account-structure.md

 ![Items and its types in Zepel](/guide/assets/uploads/zepel-items.png "Items in Zepel")

-The completion of all work items inside each Feature will determine your entire project's progress.
+The completion of all work items inside each Feature will determine your entire squad's progress.

 [Read more about creating work items ->]({{ site.url }}{{ site.baseurl }}{% link guide/creating-work-items.md %})